Eliminate the Chances of Powder Caking in the Pharmaceutical Industry

 December 19, 2019

 It’s vital that the process of manufacturing medicine is done seamlessly, and doesn’t run into problems such as powder caking.
-This can be a challenge, and while the pharmaceutical industry’s processes may seem a little esoteric, once the correct measures and controls in place, the process becomes efficient and straight-forward.
+This can be a challenge, and while the pharmaceutical industry’s processes may seem a little esoteric, once the correct measures and controls are in place, the process becomes efficient and straightforward.

 But what does the pharmaceutical manufacturing process entail?
 This article looks at the different stages, what problems pharmaceutical caking can cause, and considers what potential solutions could improve the overall quality of the end product, as well as the efficiency of the manufacturing process.

 Caking in The Pharmaceutical Manufacturing Process